ShujaatAzim/CitySkyline/README.md

 Vite was chosen because it is lightweight.
 This is not a React app, but making it a vanilla Vite project made deploying via Dokku much simpler.

-If clone this repo and want to play around with the code, run these to get it running locally:
+If you want to play around with the code, clone this repo and run these commands to get it going locally:

 ```sh
 npm i